cmilr/Visual-Studio-For-Mac-Dark-Syntax-HoneyBees/README.md

 A colorful yet easy-on-the-eyes color scheme for Xamarin Studio.
 I developed Honey Bees with only one thing in mind — readability.
 I hope you find it helpful.

-## Bug Note:
-**Visual Studio for Mac** is currently running our theme a bit on the buggy side.
-It works, and looks good, but not as good as it should, because VS isn't respecting all of the tags in our theme.
-I've reported the issue to Microsoft, and am hoping for a fix.
-Stay tuned!

 ![](screenshot_class.png)

 ![](screenshot_method.png)